 If a customer hasn’t visited your website for long, send them an email with the openings like “Hey, We miss you” And add the things that they have been missing out while they were away.
 This will add fear of missing out and they’ll most probably head over to your website right away to catch up.

 Keeping a balanced number of emails is necessary to make sure you don’t annoy your customers.
 Also, when someone hits the dreaded “Unsubscribe” button, make sure to show up a message which says “We hate to see you go.
 Are you sure you want to leave all the fun”?

-You can also suggest them to stay connected on other social media platform if they don’t like staying connected on email.
+You can also suggest them to stay connected on other social media platform if they don’t like staying connected to email.
 That way, you can save a huge chunk of customers.

 Now that we know what Drip Campaigns are, the next step is, where to set them up?
-Although it seem like a difficult thing to automate everything but it is actually pretty easy.
+Although it seems like a difficult thing to automate everything, it is actually pretty easy.
 And to help you with that, this article breaks down all the necessary steps that you need while sending out drip emails.

 Drip campaigns are all about breaking your subscriber list into subsections, and targeting information to niches of customers.
 So the most important piece here is determining which triggers and groups you’re going to use for your drip campaign strategy.